metauni/metauni.github.io/posts/loci/loci.md

 * **The Stage**: a focal piece of architecture, where live events such as lectures or seminars are held.

-* **Board Trails**: paths through the landscape passing by talking boards, which allow groups of people to meet outside of live events to learn about the topic.
-This material is generally supported via office hours provided by one of the hosts of the locus.
+* **Board Trails**: paths through the landscape containing talking boards.
+The idea is that groups of people can meet outside of live events, for example during office hours, to learn about the topic.

-* **Art**: sculpture, flying bat-dolphins with riddles, music hidden in alcoves, etc., for surprise and delight.
+* **Art**: sculpture, flying bat-dolphins with riddles, music hidden in alcoves, etc., just for fun!

 It is recommended that you use a tablet and stylus (e.g. an Apple iPad and Pencil).
 To join a locus you'll need Roblox and Discord, see the [instructions](https://metauni.org/posts/instructions/instructions).